niharikasathya23/Project_explanation/README.md

 - **Access Logs Table:** Maintains detailed logs of user activities for auditing purposes.

 ### **Data Encryption:**
 - **AES (Advanced Encryption Standard) for File Encryption:** Ensured that all uploaded files were encrypted before being stored in the database.
+AES (Advanced Encryption Standard) is a symmetric key encryption algorithm, meaning the same key is used for both encrypting and decrypting data.It operates on fixed-size blocks of data (usually 128-bit blocks)
 - **Why AES?** AES is a widely adopted and secure encryption standard that provides high performance and robust security.

 ---